TripleSpeeder/ens-updater/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Set the contenthash for ENS names from the commandline
+> Set records of ENS names from the commandline

-This tool enables automated update of contentHash records in the Ethereum Name System.
+This tool enables automated update of e.g. contentHash records in the Ethereum Name System.
-It is designed to integrate well in deployment scripts or CI environments.
+Goal is to integrate well in deployment scripts or CI environments.

 ## Table of Contents